makuke1234/slocWin32/README.md

 # slocWin32
 ![Release version](https://img.shields.io/badge/release-v1.0.0-green.svg)

-A fast tool to count sloc in a folder, categorising all source files and giving the percentage of code written in a particular language.
+A fast tool to count the sloc in any folder, categorising all source files by language and giving the percentage of code written in that particular language.

 # Obtaining